NomicFoundation/hardhat/docs/config/README.md

 You can set the following fields on the `buidlerevm` config:

 - `chainId`: The chan id number used by Buidler EVM's blockchain.
-Default value: `31337`.
+Default value: A random number ending in `1337`.

 - `from`: The address to use as default sender.
 If not present the first account of the Buidler EVM is used.